 The leading treatise on the FDCPA, the statute that dramatically alters how collection agencies, debt buyers and attorneys collect consumer debts.

 Nearly all families who are behind on their bills paid until they faced a financial catastrophe.
 Recognizing this, federal and many states’ laws require that financially distressed consumers not be abused, deceived, lose their privacy, or be treated unfairly.
 Many resources exist to help consumers understand their rights or find an attorney.

 NCLC is recognized nationally as an expert in fair debt collection issues, including the Fair Debt Collection Act.
 NCLC provides information, legal research, policy analysis, and technical and legal support to federal and state legislatures, government consumer protection officials, administrative agencies, the courts, reporters, community groups, and consumer attorneys.

-- Model Family Financial Protection Act, November 2015
+- Model Family Financial Protection Act, Revised May 2019

 - Statute of Limitations Reform Act, November 2015